 The main brewery in Costa Rica is the Cervecería Costa Rica owned by Florida Bebidas.
 The Cervecería Costa Rica started in 1912 and is still operating today.
 It is one of the most solid companies in the country and they produce more than 150,000,000 liters of beer yearly (39,625,808 gallons).

-But let’s talk about the most famous Costa Rican beers and my favorite ones so you can try them for yourself when you visit.
+Here are the local Costa Rican beers and my favorite ones so you can try them for yourself when you visit.

 The Different Types of Costa Rican Beer